-Employees should make sure paper and printouts are not left where unauthorised people could see them, like on a printer.
+- Employees should make sure paper and printouts are not left where unauthorized people could see them, like on a printer.

 Personal data is of no value to Adaptive US Inc. unless the business can make use of it.
 However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:

-Data must be encrypted before being transferred electronically.
-The IT manager can explain how to send data to authorised external contacts.
+- Data must be encrypted before being transferred electronically.
+The IT manager can explain how to send data to authorized external contacts.

 The law requires Adaptive US Inc. to take reasonable steps to ensure data is kept accurate and up to date.

 The more important it is that the personal data is accurate, the greater the effort Adaptive US Inc. should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.